diyabc/diyabcGUI/R-pkg/inst/help/simulation_project.md

 # Simulation project

-Files related to simulations will be solved in the directory `project_name` under the folder `Directory`.
+Files related to simulations will be stored in the directory `project_name` under the folder `Directory`.

 If the box `Timestamp directory` is checked, then a timestamp will be appended